 What is ‘aging your dough’?

-Aging cookie dough does 2 things, deveops more pronounced flavor and gooeier texture.
+Aging cookie dough does 2 things, develops more pronounced flavor and gooey-er texture.
 As the dough chills, it gradually dries out, concentrating the flavors of all the ingredient.
 Aging also changes the texture.
 The drier the dough, the more concentrated the sugar.
 Just cover the dough with cling wrap in your bowl and they’ll keep just fine in the refrigerator for up to 7 days.

-If you don’t want to age it, you can just chill your dough for an minimum of an hour.
+If you don’t want to age it, you can just chill your dough for a minimum of an hour.
 Chilling your dough helps keep your cookies from spreading while baking.
-Also, at this stage you can freeze your dough in balls or rolled into a log and wrapped in cling wrap.
+Also, at this stage, you can freeze your dough in balls or rolled into a log and wrapped in cling wrap.
 It keeps well in a freezer for up to twelve weeks.

 How long does it take to bake a chocolate chip cookie?

-Last but not least, my recipe calls for 1/4 cup of dough for each nice and big cookie and they bake for about 12-15 minutes.
-Just keep a close eye on them after the 12 minute mark.
+Last but not least, my recipe calls for 1/4 cup of dough for each nice and big cookie and they bake for about 12-17 minutes.
+It really depends on your oven.
+Just keep a close eye on them after the 12-minute mark.
 You want to bake cookies less rather than more so the cookies are ooey-gooey on the inside, crisp on the outside.